simeononsecurity/simeononsecurity.ch/content/articles/free-microsoft-certifications-for-students/index.en.md

 ### **4. Join the Community**

 Being part of a community of learners and professionals can greatly enhance your learning journey.
 Join the **Microsoft Tech Community**, an online forum where you can connect with peers, ask questions, and get valuable insights from industry experts.
-Engaging with the community will not only expand your knowledge but also provide you with networking opportunities.
+Engaging with the community won't only expand your knowledge but also provide you with networking opportunities.

 ### **5. Take the Certification Exam**